aboussofara/testing-microservices-workshop/README.md

 Testing Microservices
 =====================

-Version: 17 - Jan 2018

 Requirements
 ------------
-You need to have Vagrant and VirtualBox installed on your machine.
-There is a box file in `/vmbox` folder that you need to copy over.
-We are going to use Vagrant to control the virtual machine.
+This is a hands on workshop.
+In order to avoid Mac/Windows/Linux issues during the session we are going to use Vagrant and VirtualBox to make sure everyone's experience is consistent.
+Please install these before the workshop.

-* VirtualBox 5.1.14
+* VirtualBox 5.1.14 or newer
-* Vagrant 1.9.1
+* Vagrant 1.9.1 or newer

 You can find the installers [here](https://goo.gl/jVXR3e).
 Please the the notes below for Mac/Windows/Linux.

 After installing, please follow the section (00-bring-up-the-vm) and make sure you can do a successful ssh session.